craigbutcher/craigbutcher.github.io/src/notes/2020/weeknotes-45.md

 3397 words so far in a space of three days.

-I could have been up around 12,904 however with a demanding family life (being a deaf parent is exhausting), work, and a mental health that has taken a beating.
+I could have been up around 12,904.
+With a demanding family life (being a deaf parent is exhausting), work, and a mental health that has taken a beating.
 Interesting though that I have discovered a trigger that has prevented myself from writing for my blog for nearly five years.
 Week notes is a step ahead to get back into writing.

 I will try my best to complete NaNoWriMo yet right now, it's too challenging to pay my full attention too at the moment.